icebob/moleculer-db-relations-demo/README.md

 ```

 #### Opposite
 To demonstrate the opposite direction, we can define another populate to get the `orderItems` of the `order`.
-So we define an `items` populate which fetches all `orderItems` entity based on the `orderId` value.
+So we define an `items` populate which fetches all `orderItems` entities based on the `orderId` value.

 ```js
 module.exports = {